Osong-Michael/Ruby-Capstone-Project/README.md

 # Instructions

-- To check for errors in your css file run the code `rubybin/main.rb + path to css file you want to check`
+- To check for errors in your css file run the code `ruby bin/main.rb + path to css file you want to check`
 # How it works
-The linter scans through the css file and returns an error with the line number of where that error occurered. **This linter checks for only line spacing errors**
+The linter scans through the css file and returns an error with the line number of where that error occurered. **This linter checks for only line spacing errors**.
 The errors this linter checks for are errors like the following below:

 * Bad Code
-- `.blue{color: blue}` this will result in an error because the linter is expecting a space after the selector `.blue`, so it should look like this...
+ `.blue{color: blue}` this will result in an error because the linter is expecting a space after the selector `.blue`, so it should look like this...
 * Good Code
-- `.blue {color: blue}`
+ `.blue {color: blue}`

 * Bad Code
-- `.blue {color:blue}` this will result in an error because the linter is expecting a space after the attribute `color:`, so it should look like this...
+ `.blue {color:blue}` this will result in an error because the linter is expecting a space after the attribute `color:`, so it should look like this...
 * Good Code
-- `.blue {color: blue}`
+ `.blue {color: blue}`

 * Bad Code
-- `.blue,p {height: 100px}` this will result in an error because the linter is expecting a space after the selector `.blue` before the next selector `p` so it should look like this...
+ `.blue,p {height: 100px}` this will result in an error because the linter is expecting a space after the selector `.blue` before the next selector `p` so it should look like this...
 * Good Code
-- `.blue, p {height: 100px}`
+ `.blue, p {height: 100px}`